donboulton666/bibwoe.com/src/content/posts/groups.md

 >
 > > > "FOR ALL MEN".

-My church of, "ALL", will correct this so each can find his own path with his own way of seeing Gods truth as was intended within you creation.
+My church of, "ALL", will correct this so each can find his own path with his own way of seeing Gods truth as was intended within your creation.
 Each with a different face of father equal in his love but different in you path's and abilities.
 We should seek that diversity.
-The devil hate you just the same.
+The devil hate's you just the same.
 Making you all the same is; "Her, the Devil's", doing.

 The First Church of, "Truth and Love from the All", is to be Built in Santa Barbara.
 Then all over the world